-- Open the Control Panel by clicking Start > Control Panel. - On Windows 2012 operating systems, use the Settings menu from the Start screen. - 2 Click Network and Internet, and then click Network and Sharing Center. - In the Network and Sharing Center window, on the left side of the screen under Tasks, click Adapter settings. - Ensure the public network adapter is the first bound adapter by following these steps sequentially: - In the Network Connections window, click Advanced > Advanced Settings. - In the Adapters and Bindings tab, verify the public adapter is the first adapter in the Connections list.
-If necessary, use the arrow button to move the adapter to the top of the list. - Click OK. - 5 Open the Public status dialog box by doing one of the following in the Network Connections window: - Double-click the adapter for the public network. - Right-click the adapter for the public network and click Status. - Select the adapter for the public network and click View status of this connection in the toolbar.
+- Open the Control Panel by clicking Start > Control Panel.
+On Windows 2012 operating systems, use the Settings menu from the Start screen. - 2 Click Network and Internet, and then click Network and Sharing Center.

-When enabling DNS name resolution, make sure that you use the public network adapters, and not those configured for the VCS private network.
+- 3 In the Network and Sharing Center window, on the left side of the screen under Tasks, double-click Manage network connections. - Ensure that the public network adapter is the first bound adapter by following these steps sequentially: - In the Network Connections window, click Advanced > Advanced Settings. - In the Adapters and Bindings tab, verify that the public adapter is the first adapter in the Connections list.
+If necessary, use the arrow button to move the adapter to the top of the list. - Click OK. - Open the Public status dialog box by doing one of the following in the Network 5 Connections window: - Double-click the adapter for the public network. - Right-click the adapter for the public network and click Status. - Select the adapter for the public network and click View status of this connection in the toolbar.

-- In the Public Status dialog box, on the General tab, click Properties. - 7 In the Public Properties dialog box, on the General tab: - Select the Internet Protocol Version 4 (TCP/IPv4) or Internet Protocol Version 6 (TCP/IPv6) check box, depending on which protocol your network is using. - Click Properties.
+When enabling DNS name resolution, make sure that you use the public network adapters, and not those configured for the private network.

-- Select the Use the following DNS server addresses option. - 9 Verify the correct value for the IP address of the DNS server. - 10 Click Advanced. - 11 In the DNS tab, make sure that the Register this connection's address in DNS check box is selected. - 12 Make sure that the correct domain suffix is entered in the DNS suffix for this connection field. - 13 Click OK.
+- In the Public Status dialog box, on the General tab, click Properties. - 7 On the Public Properties dialog box, on the General tab: - Select the Internet Protocol Version 4 (TCP/IPv4) check box. - Click Properties. - Select the Use the following DNS server addresses option.
+8 - Verify the correct value for the IP address of the DNS server. - 10 Click Advanced. - 11 In the DNS tab, make sure the Register this connection's address in DNS check box is selected. - 12 Make sure the correct domain suffix is entered in the DNS suffix for this connection field.